jina-ai/jina/docs/fundamentals/executor/executor-api.md

 from jina import requests
 ```

-`requests` is a decorator that takes an optional parameter `on`.
-It defines to which network endpoints each `Executor` method will bind to.
+`requests` is a decorator that takes an optional parameter: `on=`.
+It defines the to which specific network endpoints each `Executor` method will bind.

 ```python
 from jina import Executor, requests